-- 3.40 The provisions of WaterAid international's Articles in regard to Board representation are designed to ensure regular renewal of Board membership, whilst maintaining continuity. - 3.41 The Articles set out the terms of office that apply to trustees of WaterAid international (Article 25): - i.
-The term of office for trustees appointed by members is concurrent with their term of office on their member board. - ii.
-The term of office for co-opted trustees is set on appointment; it will not normally exceed three years.

-- iii.
-Appointed or co-opted trustees may serve a second term, on approval by the body making the original appointment. - 3.42 Under the terms of their Membership and Licence Agreement, WaterAid members must set a limited term of office for their own board members with limited renewals.
+- 3.41 The provisions of WaterAid international's Articles in regard to Board representation are designed to ensure regular renewal of Board membership, whilst maintaining continuity. - 3.42 The Articles set out the terms of office that apply to trustees of WaterAid international (Article 25): - The term of office for trustees appointed by members is concurrent with their term of office on their member board. - ii.
+The term of office for co-opted trustees is set on appointment; it will not normally exceed four years for a single term. - iii.
+Appointed or co-opted trustees may serve a second term, on approval by the body making the original appointment. - 3.43 Under the terms of their Membership and Licence Agreement, WaterAid members must set a limited term of office for their own board members with limited renewals.
 In exceptional circumstances and if their own governing documents permit, members can offer further limited terms, for example to remedy skills or representation gaps on the board.